What is fever?

 Especially in children´s earliest years fever is very common.
 Why?
 Because that new born organism is dealing with a lot of different germs, bacteria and even viruses.
 That is sounding scary but it is the way of nature to strengthen up your kid´s immune system.

-Therefore fever is symptom of your body inducing a immune response.
+What is fever?
+Fever is a symptom of your body inducing a immune response.
 Fighting against little germs entering our body in order to render them harmless.
 This immune response is an orchestration of many different arrangements your body makes.
 And one powerful instrument our body has to fight diseases is fever.

 The evolutional idea behind fever as a raise of the body temperature is simply to create an atmosphere in your body where it is impossible for intruding germs to reside.
 The immune response using temperature raises as a weapon can be tricky.
 Your body has to make a difference between his own friendly inner organisms and intruding enemies from the outside.
 Temperature is a very important climatic factor for surviving of organisms of every kind.